GovernanceDataAlliance/GDA-Dashboard/about.md

 ___

 ## What we do
 The Governance Data Alliance encourages greater coordination amongst data producers to fill data gaps while simultaneously investigating who governance data users actually are.
 The goal is to produce and aggregate high-quality but accessible governance data that policymakers and other change agents can use to take action.
-The Alliance’s work is currently organized around three work streams.
+The Alliance’s work is currently organized around four work streams.

 ___